-The company is in the middle of a trial for SRA737, for which they recently received approval to upgrade by adding prospectively selected patients dealing with tumors “identified to have genetic aberrations hypothesized to confer sensitivity to Chk1 inhibition.”
+The company is in the middle of two trials for SRA737, one of which recently received approval to upgrade by adding prospectively selected patients dealing with tumors “identified to have genetic aberrations hypothesized to confer sensitivity to Chk1 inhibition.”

 As such the US Food and Drug Administration has approved drugs that actively target many variations of cancer, which may spread to different parts of the body.

 This year has already seen a strong and consistent stream of advances and approvals from the FDA.
 EMD Serono, a biopharmaceutical in partnership with Merck (NYSE:MRK) and Pfizer (NYSE:PFE), received an accelerated approval for BAVENCIO.
 This is used to treat patients with advanced or metastatic urothelial carcinoma with disease progression even with chemotherapy.

 Similarly, Novartis Pharmaceuticals (NYSE:NVS) received approval for Kisqali as a result of an international clinical trial with 668 patients.
 This treatment is set to target metastatic breast cancer.
 Thanks to Kisqali, 53 percent of women in this trial saw a 30 percent tumor burden reduction.

 In July and August, some of the FDA’s approvals include Jazz Pharmaceuticals’ (NASDAQ:JAZZ) Vyxeos, which treats newly-diagnosed therapy-related AML or AML with myelodysplasia-related changes, and Puma Biotech’s (NASDAQ:PBYI) Nerlynx, which treats HER2 breast cancer.